-Chief Sean Wallace and future K-9 Handler Eric Mata traveled to Hill Country Dog Center in the San Antonio, TX. area to select a dog for the Arkansas City Police Department K-9 Program.
+Former Police Chief Sean Wallace and former K-9 Handler Eric Mata traveled to Hill Country Dog Center in the San Antonio, TX. area to select a dog for the Arkansas City Police Department K-9 Program.
 Lt.
 Kyle Moomau, Commander of the Kansas Highway Patrol K-9 Unit, accompanied Wallace and Mata.
 Lt.
 Moomau tested several dogs and made recommendations to Chief Wallace.

 With the assistance of Lt.
-Moomau, Chief Wallace and MPO Mata chose “LEE” a two year old Belgium Malinois (see attached photos).
-“LEE” comes patrol trained from Holland, but will have to go through the Kansas Highway Patrol’s ten week K-9 school with MPO Mata to learn tracking and drug detection skills.
+Moomau, Wallace and Sg.t Mata chose “LEE” a two year old Belgium Malinois (see attached photos).
+“LEE” came patrol trained from Holland, but had to go through the Kansas Highway Patrol’s ten week K-9 school with MPO Mata to learn tracking and drug detection skills.

-“LEE” will become a vital part of the Arkansas City Police Department’s efforts to irradcate drug trafficking in Arkansas City.
-A big thanks to the organizations, businesses, and individuals that helped male “LEE” a reality.
+“LEE” has become a vital part of the Arkansas City Police Department’s efforts to eradicate drug trafficking in Arkansas City.
+A big thanks to the organizations, businesses, and individuals who helped make “LEE” a reality.

 What can a K-9 do?

 A K-9 Unit performs many tasks to assist police officers in their jobs: